graalvm/graalvm-demos/graalpy-install-package/README.md

 # Using GraalPy to Access a Python Class from a Java Application

 This small application demonstrates how to use GraalPy to access a Python class from a Java application, built with Maven.
+It is based on the [GraalPy Maven Archetype](https://www.graalvm.org/latest/reference-manual/python/#maven) modified for the specific example.

 It includes the following steps:
 1. Install the [Pyfiglet](https://github.com/pwaller/pyfiglet) module.
 (Pyfiglet is an ASCII art module to create styled text.)